tinyheero/cofeatureR/README.md

 -   sampleID: Sample name
 -   type: Type associated with the feature-sample.

-For instance in the field of cancer genomics, we are often interested in knowing how differents mutations (type) in different samples (sampleID) correlate between different genes (feature).
+For instance in the field of cancer genomics, we are often interested in knowing how different mutations (type) in different samples (sampleID) correlate between genes (feature).
 The input data.frame would have this format:

 ``` r
 library("cofeatureR")